danielrosehill/What-Reqs-Scanner/README.md

 # Step 2: Scan your repositories
 reqs-scan ~/repos/github  # Or just 'reqs-scan' if REPO_BASE is configured

-# Step 3: Review the frequency report to identify common packages
+# Step 3: Review the frequency report
 cat analysis/packages_by_frequency.txt

-# Step 4: Design your reusable environments based on the data
+# Step 4: Analyze package usage patterns
-# Look for natural clusters:
-# - Packages used in 70%+ of projects → base environment
+# - Packages used in 70%+ of projects
-# - Packages used in specific project types → specialized environments
+# - Packages used in specific project types

-# Step 5: Create your reusable environments
+# Step 5: Create environments based on the data
-# Example: Create a base environment with your most common packages
+# Example: Create a base environment with common packages
 conda create -n python-base python=3.11 requests numpy pandas pytest black

-# Step 6: Use these environments across multiple projects
+# Step 6: Use shared environments
-# Instead of creating new environments, activate an existing one:
 conda activate python-base

-# Step 7: Review version-aware reports for consistency
+# Step 7: Review version-specific reports
 cat analysis/packages_by_frequency_with_versions.txt
-# This helps you identify if you need specific version pinning
 ```

 ## License